Beautiful Maui – picturesque coastlines, verdant mountains, expansive valleys. The Valley Isle is a dream destination for many people.

 On your way out, don’t forget to stop at the Twin Falls Farm Stand for some cool drinks and homemade snacks.

 Remember that this area is actually private land and graciously open to the public, so take out whatever you bring in.
-And while it is a free to visit Twin Falls, it’s best to leave a donation if you can.
+And while it is free to visit Twin Falls, it’s best to leave a donation if you can.

 So that’s it – 12 free and inexpensive things to do in Maui!
 What’s your favorite free Maui activity?
 Let us know below.